 MSW degree requirements may be completed in two years of full-time study.
-Advanced Standing students may complete the degree in one and one half years of full-time study.
-The MSW must be completed within four (4) years.
+Advanced Standing students may complete the degree in one and one-half years of full-time study.
+The MSW must be completed within four years.
 There is a residency requirement for full-time enrollment for one academic year (minimum 9 hours each semester).
-A minimum of 60 credits with a cumulative GPA of 3.0 is required for the regular sixty (60) hour degree program.
+A minimum of 60 credits with a cumulative GPA of 3.0 is required for the regular MSW program.
 A minimum of 45 credits is required for the Advanced Standing program.
+A minimum of 30 credits is required for the Advanced Standing Accelerated program.